TAMU-Robomasters/localization_sim/README.md

 A simulation of a robot and environment using pygame to test our localization algorithms.

 ## Setup
+- Initialize the submodule `git submodule update --init`
-Make sure to copy the `.env.template` file to a file named `.env` before running.
+- Make sure to copy the `.env.template` file to a file named `.env` before running.

-Install `requirements.txt`
+- Install `requirements.txt`

 TODO: Add more setup and usage instructions here.